AllHeartNoSkill/HyperPong/Game Design.md

     on bounce back, ball will be invisible for 0.3s
 - Split
   - Active
-    on bounce back, split the ball into 3 random direction, 2 of which will disappear when it reaches enemy's area
+    on bounce splits the ball into 3, 2 will disappear in enemy's area
     duration: instant
     charge: 15s
   - Passive
-    on bounce back, split the ball into 2 random direction, 1 of which will disappear in 0.3s
+    on bounce splits the ball into 2, 1 will disappear after 0.2s
 - Explosive
   - Active
     on bounce back, ball will be 2x faster